-- We support catalytic, scalable and sustainable programmes that leverage technology appropriately. - We collaborate with governments, both in the UK and South Asia. - We work with the private sector to ensure it is part of social change. - We collaborate within the nongovernment organisation (NGO) sector and convene different stakeholders to work together. - We invest in learning, innovation and entrepreneurship to ensure effective solutions. - We influence social investment by driving new social finance tools to unlock giving.
+- We work with the private sector to ensure it is part of social change. - We collaborate within the non-government organisation (NGO) sector and convene different stakeholders to work together. - We invest in learning, innovation and entrepreneurship to ensure effective solutions. - We influence social investment by driving new social finance tools to unlock giving.

-Our programme areas
+Our programme areas: